To My Husband, I’m Tired Too - Baby Chick

 When our kids were infants (and sometimes even on difficult days now that they’re slightly older), I would often count down the minutes until you got home so I could take a shower alone.
 I wanted a few minutes without someone touching me, without needing to break up fights, and time just to be alone.

-Passing the kids off as soon as you walk in the door can be rough on you too.
+Passing the kids off as soon as you walk in the door can be rough on you, too.
 But some days, I am losing my mind by the time you get home, and I can’t stand it another minute on those super hard days.
-I know you work hard and need a break too.
-I know you need time to eat and relax after being at work all day.
+I know you work hard and need time to decompress after a long day too.
 But it’s different.

 You also get a change of scenery.
 While we get out of the house on some days, other days, it just doesn’t work.
 Maybe they’re cranky, I’m grumpy, the timing is off, I have too much to do, or the weather is crummy.
 While being in the house all day can take a toll, sometimes it’s easier or necessary.
 Taking kids somewhere is much more complicated and involved than going somewhere alone.